AnujDangi87/UoHCarrerPlatform/README.md

 Second phase : Appllication building after using analysis and uml.

 This project is made using BlueJ java editor.
+This project does not use any Graphical interface and file storage.
+Pure terminal based.

 PROJECT TITLE: UOH Carrer Platform
 PURPOSE OF PROJECT: A system for students and alumni at UoH to explore career opportunities and resources.